moliver28/research-handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_index.md

 1. [ADD NOTE ABOUT CONFIDENTIALITY]
 1. It's likley you were nominated by mulitiple individuals to take the assessment.
 Please consider taking it for each person that's nominated you.
 1. Participants of current Elevate+ rounds might have also been nominated to take the assessment for their colleagues.
 This is expected - thanks for taking time to assess your fellow Elevate+ members!
+1. If, after reading the assessment questions, you feel like you cannot accurately give feedback to this participant for whatever reason, please simply do not complete the assessment and ignore reminders.